Cultures, Land and Politics in Oaxaca

 Field Visits and Village Stays

 During the field visits students will have the chance to appreciate the many facets of the state and will have a chance to directly observe the issues discussed in class.
-Some planned site visits are:
+Some example site visits from previous years include:

 - Archaeological sites Monte Alban and Mitla: A short way out of the city, these ruins offer a glimpse of the splendor of prehispanic civilization.